SabiulSabit/Web-Dev-A-to-Z/README.md

 ## About This Project

 Here a beginner web developer will find some of the best resource for his journey through a full stack developer.I have divided the full repository in two major parts.
 One is for frontend and one is backend.
 On those section I added some resourse and course link so that you can follow that.
-I also add some paid course google drive link.
+I also added some paid course google drive link.
 I hope if one is follow those course one by one he/she will definetly abel to work as a full stack developer.

 * Best of Luck :smile: